OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 ### Summary of Final Size Computation

-In summary, the order of which the settings affect the size of the points is the following:
+In summary, the order in which the settings affect the size of the points is the following:

 1. 10 ^ `ScaleExponent` * Scale From Data => world scale size
-2. Limit pixel size scale => prevent the points from growing larger than a certain screen space size
+2. Limit world scale size to max size => prevent the points from growing larger than a certain size in view
 3. Finally, multiply with `ScaleFactor` to increase or decrease the size, onscreen

 ## Fading

 A point cloud can also be set up so that it fades in and out based on the distance to the camera.
 The distance is computed based on the origin of the dataset.
 This can be useful when you want to reduce the visual overload of points when multiple datasets are shown, or when you want to show different datasets depending on the distance.
-For example, in the Default scene, we use is to make different datasets about the Universe appear and disappear depending on your distance to our Solar System.
+For example, in the Default scene, we use it to make different datasets about the Universe appear and disappear depending on your distance to our Solar System.

 To configure the fading for the point cloud, specify the distance over which the fading should occur in the asset file: